boveus/hyrax-wiki/Hyrax-Development-Guide.md

 # Install problems

-If installing Sufia results in errors that look like `ERROR -- : fsevent: running worker failed: Resource temporarily unavailable`, you may include `--skip-listen` among the arguments to `rails new`.
+If installing Hyrax results in errors that look like `ERROR -- : fsevent: running worker failed: Resource temporarily unavailable`, you may include `--skip-listen` among the arguments to `rails new`.
 That should get you past these errors.
-NOTE: we do not recommend passing this argument when generating your Sufia application unless you understand what the ramifications of this are.
+NOTE: we do not recommend passing this argument when generating your Hyrax application unless you understand what the ramifications of this are.

 # Change validation behavior